Turned a vague industrial website into a clear product experience.

 Hodge

-Hodge manufactures industrial autoclaves and sterilization systems used across healthcare, aerospace, and advanced manufacturing.
-Their existing website did not reflect the scale or expertise of the company — most information lived in plain text pages or scattered PDFs, with little structure and very few usable visuals.
-Users could not easily understand the products or navigate the offerings.
+Hodge manufactures industrial autoclaves used across healthcare, aerospace, and advanced manufacturing.
+Their old website didn't reflect the company's scale.
+Most information lived in plain text pages or downloadable PDFs, with poor quality images and no clear way to explore products.

 Challenge

 The website had no clear information architecture.
-Technical content was buried in PDFs and text-heavy pages.
-Product images were low quality, and the overall digital presence felt outdated for a company with decades of engineering expertise.
-The challenge was rebuilding the entire foundation — not just the design, but the structure, tone, and visual language.
+Technical content was buried in PDFs and text-heavy pages, product images were poor quality, and the overall digital presence felt outdated for a company with decades of engineering expertise.

 Approach